ibm-cloud-docs/BlockStorage/snapshots.md

 {: #snapshotbestpractices}

 Snapshot design depends on the customer’s environment.
 The following design considerations can help you to plan and implement Snapshot copies:
-- Up to 50 snapshots can be created through a schedule and up to 50 manually on each volume or LUN.
+- Up to 50 snapshots can be created through a schedule and up to 50 manually on each volume or volume.
 - Don't take too many snapshots.
 Make sure that your scheduled snapshot frequency meets your RTO and RPO needs and your application business requirements by scheduling hourly, daily, or weekly snapshots.
 - Snapshot AutoDelete can be used to control the growth of storage consumption.